lyteword/kjv/acts/chapter-26.md

 <sup>13</sup> At midday, O king, I saw in the way a light from heaven, above the brightness of the sun, shining round about me and them which journeyed with me.

-<sup>14</sup> And when we were all fallen to the earth, I heard a voice speaking unto me, and saying in the Hebrew tongue, Saul , Saul , why persecutest thou me ? *it is* hard for thee to kick against the pricks .
+<sup>14</sup> And when we were all fallen to the earth, I heard a voice speaking unto me, and saying in the Hebrew tongue, Saul, Saul, why persecutest thou me? *it is* hard for thee to kick against the pricks.

 <sup>15</sup> And I said, Who art thou, Lord?
-And he said, I am Jesus whom thou persecutest .
+And he said, I am Jesus whom thou persecutest.

-<sup>16</sup> But rise , and stand upon thy feet : for I have appeared unto thee for this purpose , to make thee a minister and a witness both of these things which thou hast seen , and of those things in the which I will appear unto thee ;
+<sup>16</sup> But rise, and stand upon thy feet: for I have appeared unto thee for this purpose, to make thee a minister and a witness both of these things which thou hast seen, and of those things in the which I will appear unto thee;

-<sup>17</sup> Delivering thee from the people , and *from* the Gentiles , unto whom now I send thee ,
+<sup>17</sup> Delivering thee from the people, and *from* the Gentiles, unto whom now I send thee,

-<sup>18</sup> To open their eyes , ** to turn *them* from darkness to light , and *from* the power of Satan unto God , that they may receive forgiveness of sins , and inheritance among them which are sanctified by faith that is in me .
+<sup>18</sup> To open their eyes, ** to turn *them* from darkness to light, and *from* the power of Satan unto God, that they may receive forgiveness of sins, and inheritance among them which are sanctified by faith that is in me.

 <sup>19</sup> Whereupon, O king Agrippa, I was not disobedient unto the heavenly vision: